wp-plugins/incarnate-for-wordpress/readme.txt

 = What if Incarnate doesn't show up in my comment form? =

 You might have a custom theme that doesn't exactly match the WordPress guidelines.
-If you'd like to use the plug-in with your theme you'll need to use the "Power User" code from the settings page and add it to your template using the instructions there.
+If you'd like to use the plug-in with your theme you'll need to go to the settings page and follow the instructions to install Incarnate.

 = How do I change the look and feel of the Incarnate avatar selection experience? =